alliance-genome/agr_curation/README.md

 ```

-The Active MQ is used to queue incomnig update requests the locally running interface can be found at: `http://localhost:8161/console`
+The Active MQ is used to queue incoming update requests, the locally running interface can be found at: `http://localhost:8161/console`

 ### Up and Running Servers